 The internet is an amazing place, a collective brain with all the information in the world and cat pictures.
 Having said that, these top 5 services are jewels which i visit regularly.
 Some of these services have an amazing app, which makes it digestible on the road.

-Lynda.com is one of my favourite websites.
-They have hundreds of high quality courses and each week a dozen more.
-I use it always before i start a project to see how other companies handle it and to download templates.
-It’s a great starting place to see examples and a place to touch up you extensive knowledge.
+Lynda.com(linkedin.com today) is one of my favorite websites.
+They have hundreds of high-quality courses and, each week, a dozen more.
+Before I start a project, I use it to see how other companies handle it and to download templates.
+It’s a great starting place to see examples and a place to touch up your extensive knowledge.
 You can get lost forever, and on every topic concerning each department.
-You can find courses on tools, career development, HR, legal, branding, IT, Sales, Soft skills you name it.
-The only con is that they only accept credit card.
-Maybe i should make a course on paying options and subscriptions and send it to them.
+You can find courses on tools, career development, HR, legal, branding, IT, Sales, Soft skills, you name it.
+The only con is that they only accept credit cards.
+Maybe I should make a course on paying options and subscriptions and send it to them.

 getAbstract summarizes new business books.
-Although kinda pricey for 100 Euro a month, you’ll get the latest business news and book summaries in all formats(PDF, audio or in-app reader).
-When you want to learn more about a topic you download 3 to 5 summaries to get the general thoughts in the industry and pick a book to read.
+Although quite pricey for 100 Euro a month, you’ll get the latest business news and book summaries in all formats(PDF, audio, or in-app reader).
+When you want to learn more about a topic, you download 3 to 5 outlines to get the general thoughts in the industry and pick a book to read.
 Big time saver to get you up to speed quickly.

 Marketing for SMB’s

 SCORE.org contains everything you need to know about SMB (small to medium-size business).
 Although it’s mainly the US focussed, most things are universal.
 Like TED and LibriVox, built by skillful volunteers.
 Again, you can get lost here, forever, never to return.